 Buttermilk Pie Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Buttermilk Pie is a classic pie recipe well loved for generations in my family.
-A custardy pie that comes together quickly and easily with a light texture and a slightly tangy flavor.
+This Buttermilk Pie recipe is a Southern classic!
+It’s an easy old-fashioned custard pie that comes together quickly and has a light texture and a slightly tangy flavor!

-Similar in texture to a Chess Pie, this Buttermilk Pie recipe uses simple ingredients found in most southern kitchens.
+This favorite, old-fashioned Buttermilk Pie recipe uses simple ingredients found in most southern kitchens.
+This simple pie is similar to Chess Pie in that way.
 It has a delicious yet sweet and tangy taste with a light and silky texture.
 I love to make it for special family suppers and holiday desserts.
 It’s an impressive yet simple-to-make pie that everyone enjoys!

+Buttermilk Pie Recipe